 Pathfinder: John Charles Fremont and the Course of American Empire, by Tom Chaffin, 2002.
 Seattle Public Library, biography section.

 “Seattle Neighborhoods: Fremont Thumbnail History,” HistoryLink Essay #1320 by Patrick McRoberts, 1999.

 “Seattle Neighborhoods: Phinney Thumbnail History,” HistoryLink Essay #3526 by Louis Fiset, 2001.

 “Seattle residents celebrate Independence Day on July 4, 1954, and adopt names for Lake Union and Lake Washington,” HistoryLink Essay #1445 by Walt Crowley, 1999.

 “Street Railways in Seattle,” HistoryLink Essay #2707 by Walt Crowley, 2000.

-Title abstract, Fremont land chain of ownership, by Greg Lange, 2007.
-Unpublished document in the holdings of the Fremont Historical Society of Seattle.
+Title abstract, Fremont land chain of ownership, by Greg Lange, 2007, unpublished document.

 University of Washington Special Collections, Lake Union Improvement Company photo album of 1891.